TomMuc1/Dump1090-MySQL-Alert-Filter/README.md

     exit

     php radar.php

-    run the script for some seconds/minutes until it says xxx inserted then stop script with ctrl + z
+##### Run the script for some seconds/minutes until it says xxx inserted then stop script with ctrl + z

     mysql -u root -p